burntorangejedi/artisan-bot/PRIVACY.md

 ## 3. 🧵 Data Storage & Security

-Artisan stores data in a secure environment (e.g. MongoDB or Azure Cosmos DB).
-Access is restricted to authorized maintainers.
+As of initial publishing, Artisan stores data in a file-based database (Sqlite) for ease of portability as this is an open source bot.
+However, if funding allows, I would be willing to upgrade to a more secure environment (e.g. MongoDB or Azure Cosmos DB) and host the bot globally for anyone else that wants a subscription.
+Access to the Sqlite database is also currently restricted to authorized maintainers.

 We take reasonable steps to protect your data from unauthorized access, alteration, or deletion.